stream-protocol/stream-payments-monorepo/README.md

 **Notice!**: Developing Cross-Chain Platform

 3. **Seamless Integration:** The Stream Payment Gateway can be easily integrated into the merchant's website, e-commerce platform, or mobile app.
-It provides APIs, plugins, and SDKs that simplify the integration process, ensuring a smooth user experience during the checkout process.
+It provides APIs, Strea**mPay** plugins, and SDKs that simplify the integration process, ensuring a smooth user experience during the checkout process.

 4. **Secure Transactions:** Security is a top priority.
 The Stream Payment Gateway employs advanced encryption techniques to secure transactions and protect sensitive customer data.
 This includes secure socket layer (SSL) encryption and compliance with industry standards for data protection.

-5. **Real-Time Conversion:** Cryptocurrency payment gateways often offer real-time currency conversion.
+5. **Real-Time Conversion:** Stream Payment Gateway offers real-time currency conversion.
 This means that when a customer pays in cryptocurrency, the gateway automatically converts the transaction amount into the merchant's preferred fiat currency at the current exchange rate.
 This feature helps businesses avoid price volatility associated with cryptocurrencies.

 6. **Fast Transaction Processing:** Cryptocurrency transactions are known for their speed and efficiency.
 Stream Payment Gateway leverages the Solana blockchain's capabilities to process transactions quickly, providing near-instant payment confirmations.